 - Produce and snacks left out on counters

-If you notice small bite marks or shredded packaging, a mouse may be present.
+If you notice small bite marks or shredded packaging, a mouse may already be active inside your home.

 3. Easy Entry Points